zitadel/zitadel/site/docs/administrate/04-clients.en.md

 ### What are clients

-Clients are applications who share the same security context and interface with an "authorization server".
+Clients are applications that share the same security context and interface with an "authorization server" (issuer of access tokens).

 For example you could have a software project existing out of a web app and a mobile app, both of these applications might consume the same roles because the end user might use both of them.

+Typical types of applications are:
+* Web
+* User Agent (Single-Page-Application)
+* Native

+Check out our [Integration Guide](integrate#Overview) for mor information.

 ### Manage clients